eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 -   The maximum BREE up to and including the 2022-06 release is Java 11.
 -   Starting in 2022-09, BREE up to and including Java 17
--   Starting in 2024-06, BREE up to and including Java 21 (assuming Java 21 remains the LTS release and it is released in Sept 2023 as currently planned)
+-   Starting in 2024-06, BREE up to and including Java 21
 -   and going forward the first Eclipse SimRel release to allow an LTS will be 6-9 months later.